-"The Spirit Of Manoomin"
+"The Spirit of ᒪᓅᒥᓐ Manoomin"

-By way of a blog series called "REFLECTIONS OFTHE GREAT LAKES," accompanied by paintings, graphic art, and jewelry designs, I aspire to capture, and pay homage to, the spirit and beauty and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
+By way of a blog series called "REFLECTIONS OF THE GREAT LAKES," accompanied by paintings, graphic art, and jewelry designs, I aspire to capture, and pay homage to, the spirit and beauty and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
 A natural resource of immense proportions once respected, revered and held sacred, yet nowadays unappreciated by many, its ecosystem largely being exploited by a myriad of big mining corporations.

 INLAY is a technique initiated by Native silversmiths from the American Southwest, in which a decorative pattern of stones or shell is set into the silver or gold interior or exterior of a piece of jewelry.
 Charles Loloma’s early "height bracelets" for instance were characterized by multi-colored relief patterns, with the inside of the same piece sometimes lined with intricate mosaic.
 Irregularities in sizes and shapes of decorative stones were equaled by free forms in the total pieces of this master jeweler, the old and the new always meeting in his sophisticated work.